ViewComponent/view_component/docs/CONTRIBUTING.md

 ## Governance

 ViewComponent is built by over a hundred members of the community.
-Project membership has two levels:
+Project membership has several levels:

+### Triage

+ViewComponent triagers are able to manage issues and pull request by assigning owners and labels, closing issues and marking duplicates.

+After helping with the project by participating in issues, pull requests, and/or discussions, members of the community are welcome to request triage access by opening a pull request to update this list:

+_All triagers have become committers or maintainers!_

 ### Commit